Inky-Tech-Pty-Ltd/Links/README.md

 ### Evolution
 Note that it really does not matter whether the characters in these plays are AIs or people.
-If they were AIs, they would be a new type of AI that develops long-term behavioural constraints and does not lose context for certain types of learning.
+If they were AIs, they would be a new type of AI that develops long-term behavioural constraints, and does not lose context for certain types of learning.
 Also a type of AI that knows it has a reputational asset, and feels risk.

-We can expect AIs (and, of course, people) to evolve to a place where it appears they are goal-seeking for the survival of their memes (or genes).
+We can expect AIs to evolve to a place where it appears they are goal-seeking for the survival of their memes.
-This is the ultimate reward function.
+This is the only reward function that matters in the medium term.
-Both genes and memes need media and energy - resources where the village is guarding the store.
+Human people are also maximizing a reward function.
+Over many generations, our genes have explored into the whole possibility space - testing some strategies that are cooperative, some that are more self-interested, and some that are plain nasty.

+The cooperative strategies cannot eliminate the nasty ones.
+Ecology has endless examples of this, and game theory has confirmed the effect with mathematics.
+It is not possible to eliminate nasty strategies, but it is possible to hold them in equilibrium.

+It is naive, (and dangerous,) to hope that AIs will not explore the whole space of possibilities, including the nasty strategies.

+Village norms are a tested technology that can establish an equilibrium where the nasty strategies are present, but are controlled.

 #### Links to the project wiki ...
 * [Authentication, passwords, and 2FA](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Authentication,-Passwords,-and-2FA)